Adults with Children all aged 10 or over

 Get the most out of our lake and river

-Choose our traditional open Canadian Canoes or, NEW FOR 2017, try out our double kayaks
+Choose our traditional open Canadian Canoes or try out our double kayaks

 Explore further by kayak